Summer@Brown Online

 A Typical Day

-Outside of your course, you have the opportunity to meet students taking other online and in-person courses through various activities that help you grow as a person.
+Outside of your course, you have the opportunity to meet students taking other online and in-person courses through various programs that help you grow as a person.
 See Your Virtual Community for more information.

 Program Directors